vishalcargill/goodfork/docs/PRD.md

 ## 13. Experience Architecture Refresh (Planned)
 - **Landing page:** evolves into a purely narrative hero with rich motion (Framer Motion for hero, scroll-linked feature reveals, animated stats, and CTA micro-interactions).
 Header now only carries the GoodFork logo plus “Start personalization” and “Log in” buttons to keep the CTA focus clear.
 - **Menus page:** `/menus` becomes the authenticated/home for recommendations, swaps, insights, and telemetry.
 It will hydrate from onboarding data (email or session) and support stateful UI without distracting marketing content.
+The redundant “Signed in as” card has been removed from the header so the layout focuses on actionable signals like Kitchen Pulse + recommendation controls while onboarding links live elsewhere.
 - **Recipe detail pages:** `/recipes/[slug]` expand a single card into full nutrition breakdowns, inventory status, swap suggestions, and AI rationale history to deepen judge storytelling.